esimkowitz/sphero-rvr-ros2/README.md

 - Start the RVR rolling in a given heading using the `rvr_start_roll` topic.
 - Stop the RVR using the `rvr_stop_roll` topic.
 - Adjust the RVR heading using the `change_heading` action.
+- Ability to publish to the ROS2 topics anywhere on the network (provided you are on the same domain id as the RVR)

 The robot_control node hosts a Flask website for sending commands remotely to the RVR.
 [See below](#control-using-the-robot_control-webpage) for more information.